PDLT-University-of-York/test-split-site/docs/panopto/lecture-capture.md

 ## In-room controls

 Detailed guidance for use of the equipment available in individual teaching rooms is available via the Audio Visual Centre's [Teaching Room Information](https://www.york.ac.uk/campusservices/avcentre/room/) pages.
+One-to-one training sessions on how to use the AV equipment can also be arranged by [contacting the AV team](av@york.ac.uk).

 ### Replay indicator light